ShoeJain/lox-interpreter/README.md

     printStmt           → "print" expression ";" ;
     varDecl             → "var" IDENTIFIER ("=" expression)? ";"

+# Expressions.
+A statement is a sequence of expressions.
+Expressions always return some value (i.e. they are data and logic)
     expression          → comma | assignment ;
     assignment          → IDENTIFIER "=" expression ;
     comma               → ternary (, ternary)* ;